-The 2012 Annual Meeting of Shareholders (the "Annual Meeting") of EMCORE Corporation (the "Company") will be held at 10:00 A.M. local time on Friday, March 9, 2012, at EMCORE's offices located at 2015 Chestnut Street, Alhambra, CA 91803, for the following purposes:
+The 2014 Annual Meeting of Shareholders (the "Annual Meeting") of EMCORE Corporation (the "Company") will be held at 10:00 A.M. local time on Wednesday, March 5, 2014, at the Company's offices located at 2015 Chestnut Street, Alhambra, CA 91803, for the following purposes:

-- (1) To elect two (2) members to the Company's Board of Directors; - (2) To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2012; - To approve the adoption of the EMCORE Corporation 2012 Equity Incentive Plan and authorize the reservation of 4,000,000 shares of the Company's common stock for issuance under such plan; - (4) To approve increasing the number of shares of common stock reserved for issuance under the Company's 2000 Employee Stock Purchase Plan by 2,000,000 shares; - (5) To provide an advisory vote on executive compensation of the Company's Named Executive Officers; and - (6) To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- (1) To elect five (5) members to the Company's Board of Directors; - (2) To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2014; - (3) To approve increasing the number of shares of common stock reserved for issuance under the EMCORE Corporation 2012 Equity Incentive Plan by 1,000,000 shares; - (4) To approve increasing the number of shares of common stock reserved for issuance under the EMCORE Corporation 2000 Employee Stock Purchase Plan by 1,000,000 shares; - (5) To provide an advisory vote on executive compensation of the Company's Named Executive Officers; and - (6) To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on January 12, 2012 as the record date for determining those shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on January 9, 2014 as the record date for determining those shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
 Whether or not you expect to be present, please vote and submit your proxy as promptly as possible in order to assure the presence of a quorum.
 You may vote by telephone, Internet or mail.
 If you vote by telephone or Internet, you do not have to send a proxy card via the mail.
+This notice and the accompanying Proxy Statement are being mailed on or about January 28, 2014.

-By Order of the Board of Directors, /s/ Alfredo Gomez Alfredo Gomez Secretary
+By Order of the Board of Directors, /s/ Alfredo Gomez, Esq.
+Alfredo Gomez Secretary

-January 27, 2012 Albuquerque, New Mexico
+January 28, 2014 Albuquerque, New Mexico

 THIS IS AN IMPORTANT MEETING AND ALL SHAREHOLDERS ARE INVITED TO ATTEND THE MEETING IN PERSON.
-ALL SHAREHOLDERS OF RECORD AS OF THE CLOSE OF BUSINESS ON JANUARY 12, 2012 ARE RESPECTFULLY URGED TO VOTE AND SUBMIT A PROXY AS PROMPTLY AS POSSIBLE.
+ALL SHAREHOLDERS OF RECORD AS OF THE CLOSE OF BUSINESS ON JANUARY 9, 2014 ARE RESPECTFULLY URGED TO VOTE AND SUBMIT A PROXY AS PROMPTLY AS POSSIBLE.
 SHAREHOLDERS OF RECORD WHO EXECUTE A PROXY MAY NEVERTHELESS ATTEND THE ANNUAL MEETING, REVOKE THEIR PROXY, AND VOTE THEIR SHARES IN PERSON.